 The World Affairs Council Fellows Program offers a unique professional development opportunity to a small group of greater Seattle's business and community leaders.
-The Fellows convene monthly for in-person breakfast discussions with carefully selected high-caliber international experts who offer unparalleled insight into current global issues, in addition to meeting throughout the year for additional Council events and dedicated networking opportunities.
+The Fellows convene monthly for private roundtable discussions with carefully selected high-caliber international experts who offer unparalleled insight into current global issues, in addition to meeting throughout the year for additional Council events and dedicated networking opportunities.

-- Monthly (September-June) off-the-record in-person breakfast discussions with international experts to build greater understanding of global issues with local relevance.
+- Monthly (September-June) off-the-record, private roundtables with international experts to build greater understanding of global issues with local relevance.

-- Productive connections and dialogue between participants representing business, government, military, education, and non-profit sectors.
+- Productive connections and dialogue among participants representing business, government, military, education, and non-profit sectors.

-- Year-long WAC membership with further opportunities to participate in substantive policy discussions, invite-only events, and networking.
+- Year-long World Affairs Council membership with further opportunities to participate in substantive policy discussions, invite-only events, and networking.

 - Access to the extensive Fellows program alumni network where participants continue with quarterly breakfast discussions, drive ongoing conversations, identify new opportunities to strengthen their network, and serve as proactive leaders and bridge builders in their respective communities.

 Each summer, the World Affairs Council selects a Fellows Program cohort from individual application submissions and nominations placed by sponsoring organizations, corporate members, Fellows Program alumni, and Council members.
-Selection is based on current and future leadership in the community, the candidate’s background and interest in international affairs, and ability to contribute to the discussions.
+Selection is based on current and future leadership in the community, commitment to attend the cohort's programs, the candidate’s interest in international affairs, and ability to contribute to the discussions.

 The total cost for the program is $2,000 ($2,060 if paid via credit card).
 Fellows are frequently sponsored by their companies, but are welcome to self-fund as well.